Suspects flee with suitcases containing $3.4m in cash after robbing victims in downtown Tokyo

 Investigators are looking into a possible link between the incidents.

-The victims in central Tokyo, three Japanese and two Chinese nationals ranging in age from their 20s to 40s, were robbed at about 9.30pm in Taito ward near JR Okachimachi station as they were loading three suitcases containing the money into a passenger car.
+The seven people, including Japanese and Chinese, were robbed at around 9.30pm in Taito Ward near JR Okachimachi Station as they were loading three suitcases containing the money into a passenger car.

 One of the Chinese victims in his 40s was allegedly attacked with pepper spray by the group before they fled with the suitcases, the police said.